-We paid \$1.5 million in cash for income taxes during the first three quarters of fiscal 2021.
+Our income tax provision for the quarter ended November 30, 2021 was \$1.3 million, for an effective income tax rate of 25.5 percent, compared with an income tax provision of \$0.2 million, for an effective tax expense rate of 25.1 percent, in the prior year.
+Although we had a pre-tax loss in the first quarter of fiscal 2021, we recorded tax expense due to the exaggerated impact of unfavorable permanent items on the small (near breakeven) amount of pre-tax loss recognized during the quarter.
+We paid \$0.6 million in cash for income taxes during the first quarter of fiscal 2022.
 We anticipate that our total cash paid for income taxes over the coming three to five years will be less than our total income tax provision to the extent we are able to utilize net operating loss carryforwards, foreign tax credit carryforwards, and other deferred income tax assets.